Blockproduction/straightedge/README.md

 `strcli status | jq .sync_info`

 At first you'll see `"catching_up": true`.
 When this says false, you can create your validator.

-# Create wallet

-To do

-Then ask Block Producer to send you STR tokens via Discord (link)
+It could take 24 hours to catch up.
+In future I will try to provide a snapshot to speed this process up.

+Look at `"latest_block_height"` and compare with the [Straightedge block explorer](http://explorer.straighted.ge/blocks).
+That should give you an idea of how close you are to having your node synchronized.

 # Create validator